 \section{Conclusion}

-This paper presents \mfmdscen, a comprehensive benchmark for evaluating behavioral biases in LLMs when detecting multilingual financial misinformation across diverse economic scenarios. \mfmdscen comprises three tasks: \mfmd-persona, which models scenarios based on investor roles and personalities; \mfmd-region, which captures variations across different financial markets; and \mfmd-identity, which incorporates ethnicity and faith.
-We evaluate 22 mainstream LLMs on \mfmdscen and find that current models exhibit substantial behavioral biases in financial misinformation judgment, particularly in scenarios involving retail investor roles, herding personalities, and emerging Asian markets.
+This paper has presented \mfmdscen, a comprehensive benchmark for evaluating behavioral biases in LLMs when detecting multilingual financial misinformation across diverse economic scenarios. \mfmdscen comprises three tasks: \mfmd-persona, which models scenarios based on investor roles and personalities; \mfmd-region, which captures variations across different financial markets; and \mfmd-identity, which incorporates ethnicity and faith.
+We evaluated 22 mainstream LLMs on \mfmdscen and found that current models exhibit substantial behavioral biases in financial misinformation judgment, particularly in scenarios involving retail investor roles, herding personalities, and emerging Asian markets.
 These biases are further amplified in low-resource languages.
 Overall, \mfmdscen establishes a benchmark for future research on LLM behavioral biases in high-risk misinformation detection and provides valuable insights for bias mitigation.